MalindiFrank/4Insights/DEPLOY.md

 ## Prerequisites

 - Docker and docker-compose installed (for containerized flow)
-- For local dev: Deno (v1.36+ recommended), Node.js (>=18), npm
+- For local dev: Deno (v2.x+ recommended), Node.js (>=18), npm
 - You will supply environment variables (per-service).
 See below.

 ## Environment variables (example)

-You said you'll provide env files/vars on the hosting platforms.
+You'll provide env variables or .env file on the hosting platforms.
 The important variables are:

 - Dashboard backend (Deno):